Photo: My grandma and grandpa at the 1934 World’s Fair in Chicago

 A few months ago my father walked in my door and handed me a small white box.
 “I’m giving you this for safekeeping,” he said.
-(He didn’t look a bit like Gandalf as he said it, but I still heard an echo “Keep it secret; keep it safe!” in my mind.)
+He didn’t look a bit like Gandalf as he said it, but I still heard an echo “Keep it secret; keep it safe!” in my mind.

-“Johnny”, of course, is my grandfather.
+“Johnny,” of course, is my grandfather.
 At first I found his name interspersed among mentions of Gordon, Forrest and Alfred, but after half a year or so she stopped mentioning the other guys.

-I had never thought about my Grandmother’s wedding before.
+I had never thought about my grandmother’s wedding before.
 Now, reading as their courtship progressed, I waiting impatiently to discover the middle of my grandma’s love story.
 I read through parties and dances and quilt squares, gallons of mustard pickles, popcorn and ice cream, and the occasional sip of home brew.

 June 15th, 1934 she wrote, “We went to Pipestone in afternoon.
 I got my wedding dress.
 It is light blue with a white collar.”
 And five days later: “Johnny and I went to Luverne in afternoon – got a wedding ring and license.”
-My aunt remembers her saying later that the ring had cost something like $25.
+My aunt remembers Grandma saying later that the ring had cost something like $25.

 Though you might picture adorable fine-lined invitations and pearls when I mention a 30’s wedding, the real distinguishing features of a 30’s wedding were probably Economy and Pragmatism.
 (Anyone hear a title for the seventh Jane Austen novel in there?)
-As a professional harpist I work in the wedding “industry”, and yet I can’t help but feel like 21st century America could learn something from our grandparents’ depression-era weddings.
+As a professional harpist I work in the wedding “industry”, and yet I can’t help but feel like 21st century America could learn something from our grandparents’ and great-grandparents’ depression-era weddings.

+Ask your grandmother about her wedding, or read her diary.
+She might just provide some nice old-fashioned perspective to balance out all those envy-inducing fairy-tale wedding magazines.
 But I won’t go so far as to say that you should spend your honeymoon with relatives – and certainly not that you wear a wedding dress with a collar – any kind of collar.

 Stephanie Claussen has served the wedding industry in Minneapolis & St. Paul since 2000.
 Lovely harp music could be available for your ceremony–consider hiring Stephanie!